 We do use vulnerability scanning and/or scanning to PCI standards.

 We only provide articles and information.
-Personal credit card numbers and information is only needed for users, specifically teachers, schools and educational institutions, who purchase subscriptions to the Belouga Continued Learning Community.
+Personal credit card numbers and information is only needed for users, specifically teachers, schools and educational institutions, who purchase subscriptions to the Belouga Connected Learning Community.

 We use regular Malware Scanning.